William Langhorne Bond: Return to the United States

-After the Chinese revolution, the Pan Am interest in CNAC was wound up.
+After the Chinese Communist Revolution, the Pan Am interest in CNAC was wound up.
 In spite of operations during civil and global war, Pan Am's remaining share of CNAC was sold to the Chinese government at a profit.
 Bond returned to the United States in 1950.
 He purchased a working farm and served on the board of directors of the Kentucky River Coal Company.
 William Bond died in 1985.

 Bond had started compiling his memoirs, which were later edited by James E. Ellis and published in 2001 as "Wings for an Embattled China".

 Family

 While returning from a vacation in the United States in 1934, Bond met Katherine Dunlop (1905-1988); they were married in Beijing May 15, 1935.
 The couple had two sons, Langhorne Bond (who later became head of the Federal Aviation Administration) and Thomas Dunlop Bond (July 12, 1942-).